 Bylaws of the Old Dominion University Board of Visitors

-The Board of Visitors adopts the by-laws that follow for the orderly and efficient conduct of its meetings and the business of Old Dominion University.
+The Board of Visitors adopts the bylaws that follow for the orderly and efficient conduct of its meetings and the business of Old Dominion University.
 This preface is to provide a brief overview of the source of the Board's authority as a public institution of higher education, and a component of the executive branch of the government of Virginia.

 The Virginia statutes specific, or organic to the University, Va.
-Code §§ 23-49.11 through 23-49.22, might be thought of as the University's charter.
+Code §§23.1-2000 through 23.1-2004, might be thought of as the University's charter.
 These statutes constitute the Board of Visitors as a public corporation named "Old Dominion University," and set the corporation's basic purpose and authority.
-Other statutes apply to all of the Commonwealth's institutions of higher education to impose other duties and confer additional powers.
+Other statutes apply to all Commonwealth institutions of higher education to impose other duties and confer additional powers.
 The University is also subject, along with all agencies of the executive branch of the state government, to such statutes as, for example, the Virginia Freedom of Information Act which governs, inter alia, the circumstances under which a public body, such as this Board, may meet in closed session.
 Ultimately, however, the University's operations are dependent on the terms of the Appropriations Act adopted bi-annually in the even numbered years by the Virginia legislature, the General Assembly, and amended in the odd numbered years.
 Finally, it is to be noted that the Commonwealth's agencies and institutions are not as a rule subject to the general statutes of Virginia, as well as the ordinances enacted by the local governments, unless the General Assembly expressly provides otherwise.

 Members of the Board, the University staff, and the public should be aware at all times that the authority conferred on the Board of Visitors by the General Assembly resides solely in the Board.
-That is, no visitor or other individual, regardless of title or position, shall speak for, or exercise the Board's authority except to the extent that the Board may so provide by delegation contained in these by-laws, or by other action of the Board.
+That is, no visitor or other individual, regardless of title or position, shall speak for or exercise the Board's authority except to the extent that the Board may so provide by delegation contained in these bylaws, or by other action of the Board.

 The Commonwealth demands institutional direction by a Board composed of active, informed, and engaged visitors.
 As a measure of this need, the General Assembly provided that if any member of the Board should fail to perform the duties of a visitor for a year, without sufficient cause, the Board shall certify the same to the Governor; and the office of that member shall then be vacant.